cbanbury/link-context/README.md

 - naught installed globally

 ##### CONFIG
-All config is currently stored in `server.js`.
-This and much of the code will be put somewhere more sensible in due course.
+Configuration can be done by setting the following environmental variables.

 <table>
   <tr>
-    <td>Config Variable</td><td>Description</td>
+    <td>Environmental Variable</td><td>Description</td>
   </tr>
   <tr>
-    <td>SEED</td><td>[shortid](https://www.npmjs.org/package/shortid) seed </td>
+    <td>CONTEXT_SEED</td><td>[shortid](https://www.npmjs.org/package/shortid) seed </td>
   </tr>
   <tr>
-    <td>PORT</td><td>Port the server will run on (default 8000)</td>
+    <td>CONTEXT_PORT</td><td>Port the server will run on (default 8000)</td>
   </tr>
   <tr>
-    <td>DOMAIN</td><td>Domain your server is running, e.g. http://asc.li</td>
+    <td>CONTEXT_DOMAIN</td><td>Domain your server is running, e.g. http://asc.li</td>
   </tr>
 </table>

 ### Authentication

 There is currently no authentication supported.
-The aim is to make as easy as possible to test in a browser or with cURL.
-If your link context is not open data, just spin up your own instance and use a firewall to limit access to the API.
+The aim is to make it as easy as possible to test in a browser or with cURL.
+If your link context is not open data, run your own instance and use a firewall to limit access to the API.

-TODO: Token based authentication coming soon to the http://asc.li so you won't need to run you own version ;)
+TODO: Token based authentication coming soon to the http://asc.li incase you don't want to maintain your own instance ;)